 Families paying for college have several options for claiming higher education expenses on their 2020 tax returns.

 The Lifetime Learning Credit allows taxpayers to claim a tax credit worth 20% of up to $10,000 in college tuition and fees.
+However, you are limit to only credit per tax return.
 The AGI phaseouts increased for 2020:

 The tuition and fees deduction was revived for the 2020 tax year by the Further Consolidated Appropriations Act.
 This is an "above-the-line" deduction worth up to $4,000 in qualified higher education expenses.
 It goes away in 2021, in favor of higher income limits for the Lifetime Learning Credit.